Clock ticking down on Miller time

 "I'm going to kick ass," declared Miller, drawing a nervous laugh from his fellow skiers.
 "That's the gist of it, I'm prepared, I've been training hard for a year basically since I didn't race last year.

-"Obviously, it is a perishable process being a ski racer and I think until you are all rotten and shriveled up you should keep going.
+"Obviously, it is a perishable process being a ski racer and I think until you are all rotten and shrivelled up you should keep going.

-"I'm pretty shriveled up but I'm not all the way rotten yet."
+"I'm pretty shrivelled up but I'm not all the way rotten yet."

 DEEP THINKER